ErikBoraHuynh/Homelabs-Repository/Active Directory/README.md

 - Outbound traffic from our Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client is allowed.
 - Only inbound **response** traffic (for requests the Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client initiated) is allowed.

-Thus, for the purposes of this home lab demonstration, this setup is acceptable.
+Thus, for the purposes of this homelab demonstration, this setup is acceptable.
 The goal here is strictly to showcase and develop a strong foundational understanding of the objectives stated at the top of this README.md.
 ***

 **1. Oracle VirtualBox: Windows Server 2019 VM Configuration**